sibevin/lsp_lines.nvim/README.md

 # Setup

-It's recommended to also remove the regular virtual text diagnostics to avoid pointless duplication:
+When using this plug-in, the regular virtual text diagnostics becomes redundant.
+It is recommended to disable it:

 ```lua
 -- Disable virtual_text since it's redundant due to lsp_lines.